semgrep/semgrep-docs/docs/semgrep-appsec-platform/dashboard.md

 The **Most findings** widget displays open findings, high severities, and fix rates per-project.
 Through this view, you can see a specific number of findings in given projects.
 The columns are arranged in descending order, from the project with the greatest amount of findings to the least.

-To view the project’s findings, click on the project’s name.
+To view the project’s findings, click the project’s name.
 This takes you to the [Findings page](/semgrep-code/findings), where you can filter, sort, and triage findings.

 ## Assessing rule performance